harald25/rsync-project/README.md

 ###### Server dependencies

     /usr/bin/pip3.6 install paramiko
+    zfs must be installed and configured, and a backup set called "backup" must be created

 ## Preparations:
 SSH keys must be generated on backup server and copied to clients

     ssh-keygen
     ssh-copy-id root@clientmachine

+## To-do:
+* Implement check of wether last backup was successful or not
+* Finish server_backupExecutor.py
+* Finish server_backupInitiator.py
+* Make install script to set up a fresh backup server
+* Document set-up of the ZFS server
+* Test on other Linux distributions
+* Configure to work with selinux